hingham/graphql-wrap-restapi/README.md

-# graphql-wrap-restapi
+# GraphQL Wrapping RESTful APIs
-Example of using graphql to wrap a rest API
+This is an example of using graphql to wrap a rest APIs.
+In other words, use this repositry to learn how to create a backend for your app with graphql that communicates with multiple APIs and connects that data in a graph-like structure according to your schema.

 [![Build Status](https://www.travis-ci.com/hingham/graphql-wrap-restapi.svg?branch=master)](https://www.travis-ci.com/hingham/graphql-wrap-restapi)